greg-crl/indexes-for-performance/narrative/filter.md

 ### Exercise

-Note that the books all have the author listed by name.
+You see that each book lists its author by name.
 How many books were written by Genevieve Zemlak?

+[In the query below, note that we're asking for the `count(*)` instead of the data.
+That's because the data set is so large that returning the results to a CLI would be impractical.]

 ```
 workshop> select count(*) from book where author_name = 'Genevieve Zemlak';